Jason’s High School Hacks For Year 12 Students

 I Struggle With:

 - English Advanced – While I have improved my English ranks, they are still not where they could be.
 English has always been a hot-cold subject for me, with my marks fluctuating.
 In the past, my inability to mould essays to given questions meant I was constantly producing work which did not attack the main arguments.
 I have made changes to my essay-writing approach over my final year, taking on a more structured approach compared to the almost free-styling essays I have created in my younger years.
+The Beginner’s Guide to Acing HSC English was a handy resource for me.
 I will be waiting for my trials’ results to see if my efforts have paid dividends.

 In year 12, school holidays are a vital time if you intend to get ahead of your cohort.
 I spend most of my holidays attending the Matrix Holiday Accelerated Courses, and dedicate any remaining time to private study or relaxation.
 By attending the Matrix Holiday Physics and Chemistry courses, I was able to get ahead of my cohort with advanced completion of content before it’s taught at school.
 This allowed to me to focus on sharpening my exam skills with HSC exam paper practices during the term.